Fitness & Nutrition Support Inside Your Thailand Rehab Program

 Early on, we keep movement structured, time limited, and linked to sleep and mood.
 We build rest days on purpose.
 We also watch for signs that training is becoming rigid or punishing.
 The aim is a calmer relationship with your body, not a new rulebook.

-If this is you, mention it to Darren.
+If this is you, mention it to the owner before you arrive.
 It helps us set the right tone from day one.

 You are not alone.
 In early recovery, caffeine and sugar can feel like the only thing that works.
 The problem is they can also spike anxiety, cravings, and sleep problems, especially when your system is still settling.